If you want to upgrade your car’s audio system, you might wonder if component speakers are worth the investment.

 - Peak Power Handling is the burst of power sustained without distortion in watts.

-- Root Mean Square Power (RMS) is a continuous power-sustained without distortion in watts.
+- Root Mean Square Power (RMS) is a continuous power sustained without distortion in watts.

 - Sound Sensitivity measures how much volume speakers can throw out given the available power.
 The rating is shown in decibels.

 Electronic Industries, Incorporated, an American company, brought the speaker concept to the forefront in the 1970s.

-But a disadvantage is that the sound from the tweeter may arrive, to a small degree, before the sound from the woofer due to the tweeter sitting on top, thereby affecting sound quality.
+But a disadvantage is that the sound from the tweeter may arrive, to a small degree, before the sound from the woofer due to the tweeter sitting on top, affecting sound quality.

-More aptly described, components can be bought as per sets that contain crossovers and two-way (tweeter and woofer) or three-way (tweeter, midrange, and woofer) frequency packages.
+More aptly described, you can buy components per set containing crossovers and two-way (separate tweeter and woofer) or 3-way (tweeter, midrange driver, and woofer) frequency packages.